vuejs/vue-class-component/README.md

 $ npm install && npm run build
 ```

-Theoretically, this should also work properly as a TypeScript 1.5+ decorator.
+Theoretically, this should also work properly as a TypeScript 1.5+ decorator, but I'm not familiar enough with TypeScript to figure out how type checks would come into play.
 If you'd like to make it work properly with TypeScript, feel free to contribute!